-The interest rate exchange agreements outstanding at March 31, 2008 involve nine different counterparties.
+The interest rate exchange agreements outstanding at March 31, 2009 involve eight different counterparties.
 All of the interest rate exchange agreements were part of refunding transactions that resulted in fixed rates (i.e., synthetic fixed rate interest rate exchange agreements) that range between 2.86 percent and 3.66 percent - rates that were significantly lower than the fixed bond rates at the time the refunding bonds were issued.
 In these transactions, the State issued variable rate bonds and entered into swaps in which it receives a variable rate payment expected to approximate the costs of the variable rate bonds, and pays a fixed rate.
-As of March 31, 2008, the net mark-to-market value of all the outstanding swaps (the aggregate termination amount) was approximately \$312 million - the total amount the State would pay to the counterparties for the collective authorized issuers should all the swaps be terminated.
+As of March 31, 2009, the net mark-to-market value of all the outstanding swaps (the aggregate termination amount) was approximately \$577 million - the total amount the State would pay to the counterparties for the collective authorized issuers should all the swaps be terminated.
 The mark-to-market value of the outstanding interest rate exchange agreements fluctuates with interest rates and other market conditions.
-Generally, as interest rates rise from levels that existed in March 2008, it is expected that the State would owe lower termination payments or counterparties would potentially owe the State.
+Generally, if interest rates rise from levels that existed in March 2009, it is expected the State's termination amounts would decline.
 The State plans to continue to monitor and manage counterparty risk on a monthly basis.

-The State has also entered into approximately \$861 million in swaps to create synthetic variable rate exposure, including \$168 million of synthetic variable rate obligations and \$693 million of forward starting synthetic variable rate obligations.
+As of March 31, 2009, the State has also entered into approximately \$746 million in swaps to create synthetic variable rate exposure, including \$128 million of synthetic variable rate obligations and \$618 million of forward starting synthetic variable rate obligations.
 In these transactions, the State issued fixed rate bonds and entered into swaps in which it receives a fixed rate comparable to the rate it pays on the bonds, and pays the Bond Market Association (BMA) variable rate, resulting in the State paying net variable rates.
 The net variable rate costs the State incurred with the synthetic variable rate bonds are lower than the net costs of issuing traditional variable rate bonds because they do not require additional support costs (liquidity, insurance, broker-dealer fees, and remarketing fees).
 Thus, this approach can be a less costly way to achieve additional variable rate exposure.
-The synthetic variable rate debt also provides the benefit of reducing the State's counterparty exposure under the synthetic fixed rate bonds discussed above (as determined by an independent financial advisor) and, since entered into prior to April 1, 2008, are considered "excluded agreements" under the legislation, and not counted under the swaps cap.
-As of March 31, 2008, the net mark-to-market value of the State's synthetic variable rate swaps is \$20 million -- the total amount the State would receive from the collective authorized issuers should all swaps be terminated.
-The synthetic variable rate does, however, count towards the variable rate debt instruments cap.
+The synthetic variable rate debt also provides the benefit of reducing the State's counterparty exposure under the synthetic fixed rate bonds discussed above (as determined by an independent financial advisor) and, since entered into prior to April 1, 2009, are considered "excluded agreements" under the legislation, and not counted under the swaps cap.
+As of March 31, 2009, the net mark-to-market value of the State's synthetic variable rate swaps is \$30 million -- the total amount the State would receive from the collective authorized issuers should all swaps be terminated.
+They do, however, count towards the variable rate debt instruments cap.

-The interest rate exchange agreements authorized by the legislation are subject to various statutory restrictions, including minimum counterparty ratings that are in at least the two highest investment grade categories from a national rating agency, monthly reporting requirements, the adoption of guidelines by the governing boards of the Authorized Issuers, collateral requirements, an independent finding that swaps reflect a fair market value, and the use of standardized International Swaps and Derivatives Association (ISDA) documents.
+The interest rate exchange agreements authorized by the legislation are subject to various statutory restrictions, including minimum counterparty ratings that are in at least the two highest investment grade categories from a national rating agency, monthly reporting requirements, the adoption of guidelines by the governing boards of the Authorized Issuers, collateral requirements, an independent finding that swaps reflect a fair market value, and the use of standardized International Swaps and

+Derivatives Association (ISDA) documents.
 All of the payments made to counterparties on outstanding State-supported interest rate exchange agreements described above are subordinated to bondholder debt service payments, and the State expects that all such payments on any interest rate exchange agreements the Authorized Issuers may enter into in the future will be similarly subordinated to bondholder debt service payments.